johnstef99/kSMS/README.md

 **k stands for Koulis**

-Saves your name, address and the last code [1-6] you set, so every time you open the app it seems that you send a message to 13033 20-40 minutes ago.
+Saves your name, address and the last code [1-6] you setted, so every time you open the app it seems that you have sent a message to 13033 20-40 minutes ago.

 ## How to use